 This idea of taking collagen with [fill-in-the-blank] tends to be a common question we field.
-It’s why we’ve written articles such as Collagen & Vitamin C: Little Truth, Much Marketing.
+It’s why we’ve written articles such as collagen and vitamin C and collagen with multivitamins.

 We’re thankful for Frances for taking the time to send us this one: